 Note: If you run speed tests on my domain, results might fluctuate a bit.
 Even from the same testing platform, two tests would normally display slightly different results.
 My Bluehost site is hosted in Utah, so I tested it from US locations.
 All plugins and server-side caching were disabled.

 It can be argued that speed is even more important than uptime.
 A sluggish response is a serious user-deterrent when it comes to browsing online.

-The time to first byte is the third quickest, while the time it takes for the site to load fully is only 0.92 seconds.
-Overall, these numbers make Bluehost the third fastest host I’ve checked so far.
+The time to first byte is quick enough to position Bluehost in the middle of the pack, while the time it takes for the site to load fully is 0.98 seconds.
+Overall, these numbers make Bluehost the eighth fastest host I’ve checked so far.

 Not only that but under load my small WordPress site performed remarkably well.
 No fewer than 50 concurrent users didn’t strain the SSD server of the company much, getting responses without any delay.

 The speed is not the most impressive one but it doesn’t fluctuate at all either, making Bluehost a reliable hosting provider.

 - January – 0.40s